Enzo Avitabile: Career

 In the same year, he recorded "Black tarantella", an award-winning record with new songs that included duets and collaborations with outstanding international musicians from Europe, America and Africa like, among others, David Crosby, Bob Geldof and Franco Battiato.

-In 2017 he won 2 Donatello's David Awards for best song and best soundtrack of the movie "Gli indivisibili".
+In 2017, he won 2 Donatello's David Awards for best song and best soundtrack of the movie "Gli indivisibili".

+In May 2026, Avitabile received an honoris causa from the University of Naples "L'Orientale".